Losing a client to insolvency is always bad news.

 Losing clients and taking on bad debt aren’t the only insolvency threats.
 Your business could also lose key suppliers.

 You can avoid this devastating impact on your business by monitoring your clients’ financial health.
 This allows you to see if they are heading towards insolvency and take proactive action to protect your business.
+Additionally, there are 7 key signs that a company is on the brink of collapse which are important to note.

 In this article we’re going to explain what warning signs to watch out for, how to test for insolvency and how Red Flag Alert can help.